 In December 2004, the FASB issued its final SFAS on accounting for share-based payments (SBPs) SFAS No. 123 (revised 2004), "Share-Based Payment" (SFAS 123R) that requires the Company to expense the value of employee stock options and similar awards.
 Under SFAS 123R, SBP awards result in a cost that will be measured at fair value on the awards' grant date, based on the estimated number of awards that are expected to vest.
+Compensation expense for awards that vest would not be reversed if the awards expire without being exercised.

 SFAS 123R became effective for the Company on October 1, 2006.
 Upon adoption of SFAS 123R, the Company adopted the prospective transition method.
 Under this method, prior periods were not restated to reflect the impact of SFAS 123R.
-Under SFAS 123R, options and similar awards result in a cost that will be measured at fair value on the SBP awards' grant dates, based on the estimated number of awards that are expected to vest.
+Under SFAS 123R, options and similar awards result in a cost that will be measured at fair value on the awards' grant dates, based on the estimated number of awards that are expected to vest.
 This statement requires that the Company recognize as compensation expense the fair value of all stock-based awards, including stock options, granted to employees and directors in exchange for services over the requisite service period, which is typically the vesting period.
-SFAS 123R also requires that cash flows resulting from tax benefits realized from stock option exercises or stock vesting events in excess of tax benefits recognized from stock-based compensation expenses be classified as cash flows from financing activities instead of cash flows from operating activities for awards subject to SFAS 123R.
+SFAS No. 123(R) also requires that cash flows resulting from tax benefits realized from stock option exercises or stock vesting events in excess of tax benefits recognized from stock-based compensation expenses be classified as cash flows from financing activities instead of cash flows from operating activities for awards subject to SFAS No. 123(R).

 Prior to October 1, 2006, the Company accounted for employee stock-based compensation using the intrinsic value method of Accounting Principles Board (APB) Opinion No. 25, "Accounting for Stock Issued to Employees," and related interpretations.
-Under the intrinsic value method, no compensation expense was reflected in the statement of income for stock options granted to employees, as all stock options had an exercise price equal to the fair value of the underlying common stock on the date of grant.
+Under the intrinsic value method, no compensation expense was reflected in net income for stock options granted to employees, as all stock options had an exercise price equal to the fair value of the underlying common stock on the date of grant.